The Lost World of the Sailing Ships 1780-1880: An Introduction to Maritime History

 Delivery: Distance Learning (Online)

 The many harbours and havens around the British and Irish coastlines were once thriving maritime communities.
 The men and women of these communities were bound together by the sailing ships that traded up and down the coast and into deep waters of the Atlantic and the Mediterranean.
-This course aims to give you an insight into this lost world and help you to explore the rich variety of source material that is available locally and elsewhere.

 The module will include a selection of the following: